-Given these assumptions, the revenue and expenditure projections indicate that real estate taxes will increase between 3.2% to 5.7% annually This model assumes no major "budget surprises" and no significant staffing or increase in service levels.
-It is important to note that with these conservative estimates, the model indicates that the existing levy capacity will be depleted by FY2020.
+Additionally, a market adjustment has been applied to the valuation of an Average Single Family Home.
+The model assumes a 1% increase in FY2018 through FY2022.
+Given these assumptions, the revenue and expenditure projections indicate that real estate taxes will increase between 4.5% to 5.1% annually.
+This model assumes no major "budget surprises" and no significant staffing or increase in service levels.
+It is important to note that with these conservative estimates, the model indicates that the existing levy capacity will be depleted by FY2022, absent significant economic development and/or increases to State Aid.